dynasty-29/Phase-1-wk1-Code-Challenge/README.md

    > For example, if the speed is 80, it should print: “Points: 2”.
 If the driver gets more than 12 points, the function should print: “License suspended”.

+ #### Solution
+    * Created my speed detector function
+    * used prompt() function to prompt the user to key in their car speed.
+    * Validated this input from the speed given above
+    * used the condition given which i expressed using for and if loop to go over the condition and calculate
+    * print my output as per the conditions given below

 ### Challenge 3: Net Salary Calculator (Toy Problem)

 Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

+#### Solution
+    * Used prompt() function to prompt the user to key in their salaries.
+    * Created a function to help calculate the expected netsalary
+    * Nested it with an if loop to put PAYE Conditions as per KRA quidance
+    * Nested it with another if loop that goes through the NSSF calculation as per nhif creteria
+    * Nested it with another if loop that goes through the NHIF(SHA) calculation as per SHA creteria
+    * Finally invoked my function to calculate salary to see out put as shown below

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code with attribution.